-DATE: September 24, 2018
+DATE: October 9, 2019

-The purpose of this memorandum is to provide long-term care facilities1 with current guidance for preventing and controlling influenza cases and outbreaks and with information on the reporting requirements in the event of a suspected or confirmed influenza outbreak.
+The purpose of this memorandum is to provide long-term care facilities (LTCF) and other residential health and living facilities with current guidance for preventing and controlling influenza cases and outbreaks and with information on the reporting requirements in the event of a suspected or confirmed influenza outbreak.

-Influenza is a highly contagious respiratory illness that can cause substantial sickness and death among long-term care facility (LTCF) residents and personnel.
+Influenza is a highly contagious respiratory illness that can cause substantial sickness and death among long-term care facility residents and personnel.
 Influenza from the community usually enters LTCFs via newly admitted residents, health care workers, and/or visitors.
 Vaccination is the most effective way to prevent influenza, limit transmission, and prevent complications from influenza in LTCFs.
 It is recommended that influenza testing occur year-round (and not just during flu season) whenever a resident has an influenza-like illness, regardless of whether the affected resident has been vaccinated.

-Local health departments (LHDs)2 and LTCFs should print the attached document for use during the upcoming influenza season.
+Local health departments (LHDs) and LTCFs are strongly encouraged to print the attached document for use during the upcoming influenza season.
 The guidance is intended for use by inpatient rehabilitation facilities, long-term psychiatric hospitals, and senior living residential facilities.
-In addition to this guidance, the Centers for Disease Control and Prevention (CDC) has an online Toolkit for Long-Term Care Employers that may also assist your facility with the influenza season.
+In addition to this guidance, the Centers for Disease Control and Prevention (CDC) has an online Toolkit for Long-Term Care Employers, located on CDC's Influenza Webpage, that may also assist your facility during the influenza season.

-1 LTCF includes an assisted living facility, a shared housing establishment, or a board and care home, as defined in the Assisted Living and Shared Housing Act [210 ILCS 9]; a community living facility, as defined in the Community Living Facilities Licensing Act]210 ILCS 35]; a life care facility, as defined in the Life Care Facilities Act [210 ILCS 40]; a long-term care facility, as defined in the Nursing Home Care Act [210 ILCS 45]; a long-term care facility as defined in the ID/DD Community Care Act [210 ILCS 47]; a long-term care facility, as defined in the MC/DD Act [210 ILCS 46]; a specialized mental health rehabilitation facility, as defined in the Specialized Mental Health Rehabilitation Act of 2013 [210 ILCS 48]; and a supportive residence, as defined in the Supportive Residences Licensing Act [210 ILCS 65].
+LTCF includes an assisted living facility, a shared housing establishment, or a board and care home, as defined in the Assisted Living and Shared Housing Act [210 ILCS 9]; a community living facility, as defined in the Community Living Facilities Licensing Act [210 ILCS 35]; a life care facility, as defined in the Life Care Facilities Act [210 ILCS 40]; a long-term care facility, as defined in the Nursing Home Care Act [210 ILCS 45]; a long-term care facility as defined in the ID/DD Community Care Act [210 ILCS 47]; a long-term care facility, as defined in the MC/DD Act [210 ILCS 46]; a specialized mental health rehabilitation facility, as defined in the Specialized Mental Health Rehabilitation Act of 2013 [210 ILCS 48]; and a supportive residence, as defined in the Supportive Residences Licensing Act [210 ILCS 65].

-2 "Local Health Department" refers to the certified local health department in the jurisdiction where the LTCF is located.
+&lt;sup>2 "Local Health Department" refers to the certified local health department in the jurisdiction where the LTCF is located.
 In Edwards and Richland counties, IDPH will assume the LHD role during an influenza outbreak investigation.